qulle/oltb/README_INTERNAL.md

 });
 ```

 In general, two version of each icon exists (stroked and filled).
 Some icons don't have a filled version and some icons have a combination of both stroked and filled, these are called mixed.
+Where an icon is given as a string the name and version is separated using a period (.) `GeoPin.Filled`.
 ```javascript
 const name = 'GeoPin';                 // https://icons.getbootstrap.com/
 const version = 'Filled';              // Stroked | Filled | Mixed
 const path = SVG_PATHS[name][version]; // The 'getIcon' function wrapps the path with an svg element
 ```

-#### Windbarb icons
+#### WindBarb Icons
-The windbarbs are available from 0 to 190 knots (0 to 97.5m/s).
-To get more information about the windbarbs visit my other project [github.com/qulle/svg-wind-barbs](https://github.com/qulle/svg-wind-barbs).
+The Wind Barbs are available from 0 to 190 knots (0 to 97.5m/s).
+To get more information about the Wind Barbs visit my other project [github.com/qulle/svg-wind-barbs](https://github.com/qulle/svg-wind-barbs).
 ```javascript
 import { getWindBarb } from 'oltb/js/core/GetWindBarb';